Category Archives: Residential Roofing

 What is Spanish Tile Roofing?

-The tiles are made into a rounded “S” shape to interlock with one another.
-As a result, Spanish tiles require careful layouts to keep water away from the decking.
+Spanish tiles interlock with one another in a rounded “S” shape.
+As a result, they require careful layouts to keep water away from the decking.

 Unique Qualities of a Spanish Tile Roof

-Keep in mind that Spanish roof tiles are not fastened to the roof’s deck like asphalt or wood tiles are.
-Instead, when laid in a meticulous interlocking pattern, the weight of the tiles is enough to keep them in place and provide protection for the roof.
+Spanish roof tiles are not fastened to the roof’s deck like asphalt or wood tiles.
+Instead, when laid in a meticulous interlocking pattern, the weight of the tiles is enough to keep them in place and protect the roof.

 Energy Efficiency

-Spanish tiles are very energy efficient as the domed structure allows warm/cold air to escape.
-In addition, the setup keeps your home or building cooler in the summer months and warmer in the winter months, so you won’t have to run your heater/AC so often.
+Spanish tiles are very energy efficient, as the domed structure allows warm and cold air to escape.
+In addition, the setup keeps your home or building cooler in the summer and warmer in the winter, so you won’t have to run your heater or AC so often.

-Also, Spanish tile is very effective for reflecting UV rays, so it naturally keeps your roof deck cool.
+Spanish tile is also very effective at reflecting UV rays, so it naturally keeps your roof deck cool.

 Fire Resistance